 That's it!
 It really is that simple.

 Store this low FODMAP balsamic vinaigrette in an air-tight container at room temperature for 3-4 days or in the refrigerator for up to 2 weeks.
 It keeps best at room temperature, but it will only stay good for a short time.
 To keep it longer, I store it in the refrigerator, but it congeals in the cold over time.
-To rectify this, I stick the dressing in the microwave for 5-10 seconds - just long enough so the olive oil loosens up - and shake to recombine.
+To rectify this, I remove it from the fridge 10 minutes prior to serving and shake to recombine once ready to use.
+If I need it right away, I stick the dressing in the microwave for 5-10 seconds - just long enough so the olive oil loosens up - and shake to recombine.

 Easy Low FODMAP Balsamic Vinaigrette